Common Ground Newsletter: May 2015

 - If you do not have a faculty advisor, you should plan to actively seek out a faculty advisor by the end of the second semester of enrollment in the ECE graduate program.

-- Office of International Affairs Check-In: Sign up for dates between Aug.
-4 and August 26, 2014.
-After check-in, you will be eligible to enroll in courses.
+Office of International Affairs Check-In and Orientation: Sign up for dates between Aug.
+3 and August 24, 2015.